Li738/DCILNet/README.md

 list: contains `train.txt, val.txt and test.txt`, each file records the image names (XXX.png) in the change detection dataset.

+1. **For the LEVIR-CD (8×) dataset**:
+   The inputs are T1 (32×32) and T2 (256×256), with low-resolution labels at 32×32 and high-resolution labels at 256×256.
+The **mm8** network model is employed.

+2. **For the Google Dataset (4×)**:
+   The inputs are T1 (64×64) and T2 (256×256), with low-resolution labels at 64×64 and high-resolution labels at 256×256.
+The **mm4** network model is used.

+3. **For the DE-CD (3.3×) dataset**:
+   The inputs are T1 (256×256) and T2 (256×256).
+Due to their 3.3× resolution difference, to align with the network model and enable multiple consecutive downsampling operations, T1 is internally downsampled to an appropriate 64×64 within the network.
+Correspondingly, the low-resolution labels are downsampled to 64×64, while the high-resolution labels remain at 256×256.
+The **mm3**network model is adopted.

 ## Citation

 If you use this code for your research, please cite our paper: